How Much Are Online MBA Programs? A Guide to the Cost of Business School

 The costs of online MBA degree programs vary dramatically.
-However, the programs’ cost can often be offset by the potential boost in earnings that having an MBA can bring.
-The 2020 salary survey completed by the National Association of Colleges and Employers (NACE) found that MBA graduates have an average starting salary of $75,197 per year.
-This is over $17,000 more per year than the average for graduates of bachelor’s in business programs.
+However, the program’s cost can often be offset by the potential boost in earnings that having an MBA can bring.
+The 2021 salary survey by the National Association of Colleges and Employers (NACE) found that MBA graduates have an average starting salary of $87,966 annually.
+This is over $29,000 more per year than average for bachelor’s in business program graduates.

 Picking an MBA program can be difficult as there are numerous factors to consider, including the cost.
-Potential students should ensure their program is accredited, has the elective or concentrations they are considering, have high-quality faculty that are thought leaders, and that there are strong networking opportunities.
-Comparing costs can be more complicated as there are objective and subjective elements that can affect the price.
+Potential students should ensure their program is accredited, has the electives or concentrations they are considering, high-quality faculty that are thought leaders, and strong networking opportunities.
+Comparing costs can be more complicated as objective and subjective elements can affect the price.

-To help students who are comparing program prices and understand the factors that contribute to the differences, BSchools.org analyzed a sample of 33 online MBA programs.
-There were several high-quality programs offered online at very affordable rates, as well as several features that appear to correlate with higher prices.
+To help students who are comparing program prices and understand the factors that contribute to the differences, BSchools.org analyzed a sample of several online MBA programs.
+There were various high-quality programs offered online at very affordable rates and several features that correlate with higher prices.

 This guide presents a few examples of affordable, mid-range, and high-end online MBA programs.
-Then, to put the cost data in perspective, this article reviews some of the benefits of attending an MBA program, followed by some of the features that distinguish the high-end programs.
+Then, to put the cost data in perspective, this article reviews some benefits of attending an MBA program, followed by some features that distinguish the high-end programs.

 What Online MBA Programs Cost: Examples